 Unable to solve this mystery, the coroner (that is, the medical examiner) recorded a verdict of accidental death.
 Further investigation, though, reveals one other oddity about the railway at the point where Idle died: a long stretch of dead-straight main line track, running through Hullavington and on for several miles, allowed expresses to reach speeds of almost 100 miles per hour, suggesting that perhaps Idle—who cannot have been familiar with the district—badly underestimated how rapidly the train that killed him was approaching.

 Whatever the truth, a death that in normal circumstances would have been swept away and soon forgotten in the maelstrom of the First World War gained a strange and enduring nobility from a young girl’s actions.
 Marjorie Dolman’s lifetime of devotion was eventually recognized, in 1994, when the British Army held a special service at the grave and commemorated Private Idle with full military honors.
-And when Marjorie herself died in 2004, she was laid to rest only a few yards from her little soldier, in the same graveyard that she had visited daily since August 1914.
+And when Marjorie herself died in 2004, she was laid to rest close to her little soldier, in the same village she had lived in all her life.

 ‘Territorial killed on the railway.’
 Western Daily Press, August 28, 1914; ‘Three territorials dead.’
 Manchester Courier, August 28, 1914; ‘Territorial’s sad death.’
 Western Daily Press, August 31, 1914; Dave Hunt.
 ‘Private J. Idle and a visit to the Somme Battlefields.’
 Hullavington Village Website, nd (c.
 2007); Richard Savill.
 ‘Girl’s lifetime of devotion to “little soldier.”‘ Daily Telegraph [London].
 December 6, 2004.